voloved/pokeemerald_fork/README.md

  - Overlevel check turns off if Nuzlocke setting is off.

 ## v1.5.2
- - Readded Nuse Joy chime when healing.
+ - Readded Nurse Joy chime when healing.
  - No longer shows Nuzlocke cap if player is champion.

 ## v1.5.1